-The community comes together to worship God and to pray as mutual support and expression of the spirituality of the Society of the Divine Word.
-The student learns to go beyond her individual expression of prayer and enters into the prayer of the community.
+The community comes together to worship God and to pray in mutual support and as an expression of faith.
+A religious sister goes beyond her individual expression of prayer and enters into the prayer of the community as she has done in her religious community prior to coming to Divine Word College.

-As a community, the College comes together for daily Eucharist, Sunday Vespers, services offered during Holy Week or special occasions, and formation group Bible Sharing.
+As a community, the College comes together for daily Eucharist, evening prayer, services offered during Holy Week or special occasions, and formation group Bible Sharing.
 There are opportunities for communal prayer with small prayer groups outside of formal community prayer and the weekly Holy Hour.
-The College encourages particular cultural expressions of liturgy by setting aside a day each week for Masses to be celebrated in English and other languages.
+The College encourages particular cultural expressions of liturgy by setting aside a day each week for Masses to be celebrated not only in English but also other languages.

-A student who has come to internalize the importance of the Eucharist in the daily life of the Church and community is present on a daily basis.
+A religious sister who has come to internalize the importance of the Eucharist in the daily life of the Church and community is present on a daily basis.
 She also actively participates in the life of the faith community by attendance at Vespers, shared formation group prayer, and special religious events such as during Holy Week.

-The communal prayer outcome is measured through the student's faithful attendance and active participation at daily Eucharist, Sunday Vespers and other designated communal and formation group prayer times.
+The communal prayer outcome is measured through the religious sister's faithful attendance and active participation at daily Eucharist, Sunday Vespers and other designated communal and formation group prayer times.